johnstonskj/rust-somedoc/README.md

 ## Writers

-The `somedoc::write` module contains a number of serializers that generate specific markup for different platforms.
+The `somedoc::write` module contains a number of serializers that generate specific markup formats for different platforms.
+So far, this includes HTML, LaTeX, and Markdown of different flavors.

+## JSON Interchange

+A JSON representation of the library's `Document` structure is also provided and can be read as well as written to allow for tool interchange.

 ### Example